-TURN 2 WEEK

-- It has been two weeks since the Team Lead first heard reports of a possible disease outbreak in Neighborland. - In Thisland, the government has reassured the population that there is nothing to worry about it is simply seasonal flu, and the government is already working to establish more robust influenza surveillance. - There are no confirmed cases in the country, but it is possible that the MoH is actively denying suspected cases in the country. - The Global Health Organization (GHO) confirms that the outbreak is a novel influenza sub-type, HxNy.

-ternoon staff meeting to discuss continge • • • Neighborland's borders.
-No. Interaction Decision Options Key Information Consequence Rationale 2.1 Interview with Daily Herald Journalist (Felix) Does the TL move forward with the launch event for the new Option A: Sounds great!
-I am glad the community is excited.
-The topic will be discussed further during the senior management team meeting at the end of turn 2.
-Risks can be mitigated for the actual distribution of livestock, but the launch event presents greater challenges, since it involves a large community gathering.
-Cancelling the event might be an overreaction livelihoods project one month from now?
-Option B: Given the situation in Neighborland, I think we should consider modifying our plans. considering the limited spread of the outbreak.
-However, it impossible to know what the situation will be one month from now so contingency planning and risk mitigation are the best responses.
-2.2 Interview with Daily Herald Journalist (Felix) Does the TL openly criticize the government's response to the outbreak or shift the Option A: Suggest he contact the MoH for comment and redirect the conversation to the work READY is doing with Thisland Relief.
-Phone call with MoH official (if TL called her) Feedback from the health coordination If Option C is selected, the READY Country Director will send a text message correcting the mistake.
-The MoH official will be angry at the TL for Thisland is a conflict-affected country with complex national and local politics.
-Several sources have informed the TL that the rumored outbreak is politically sensitive (see Key Information).
-As a representative topic back to READY's programs?
-Option B: TL states that off the record, they are following the situation closely.
-On the record, the TL changes the topic back to the FSL CfW programming. meeting from Health PM (if TL requested they attend the meeting) • Email from HQ Health not communicating directly with her (turns 3 & 5), straining the relationship with the MoH. of READY, it is the TL's responsibility to foster a strong working relationship with Thisland's government.
-Being openly critical to a journalist will have negative implications on READY's work with the government.
-Broader advocacy Option C: TL states that they are following the situation closely and are concerned.
+Key Contextual Information It has been two weeks since the Team Lead first heard reports of a possible disease outbreak in Neighborland.
+TURN 2 In Thisland, the government has reassured the population that there is nothing to worry about - it is simply seasonal flu, and the government is already working to establish more robust influenza surveillance.
+WEEK There are no confirmed cases in the country, but it is possible that the MoH is actively denying suspected cases in the country.
+3 The Global Health Organization (GHO) confirms that the outbreak is a novel influenza sub-type, HxNy.
+The Team Lead uses the afternoon staff meeting to discuss contingency planning, should the outbreak spread beyond Neighborland's borders.
+Interaction Decision Key Information Consequence Rationale No. Options Interview Does the TL Option A: Sounds great!
+I am glad the The topic will be Risks can be mitigated for the actual 2.1 with Daily community is excited. discussed further during distribution of livestock, but the move Herald forward with launch event presents greater the senior management Journalist the launch team meeting at the end challenges, since it involves a large (Felix) event for the of turn 2. community gathering.
+Cancelling the new event might be an overreaction Option B: Given the situation in livelihoods considering the limited spread of the Neighborland, I think we should project one outbreak.
+However, it impossible to consider modifying our plans. month from know what the situation will be one now? month from now so contingency planning and risk mitigation are the best responses.
+2.2 Interview Does the TL Option A: Suggest he contact the MoH • Phone call with If Option C is selected, Thisland is a conflict-affected country with Daily for comment and redirect the with complex national and local openly MoH official (if the READY Country Herald criticize the conversation to the work READY is TL called her) Director will send a text politics.
+Several sources have Journalist government's doing with Thisland Relief. message correcting the informed the TL that the rumored Feedback from (Felix) response to mistake.
+The MoH official outbreak is politically sensitive (see the health the outbreak will be angry at the TL for Key Information).
+As a representative coordination or shift the not communicating of READY, it is the TL's responsibility meeting from Option B: TL states that off the record, directly with her (turns 3 to foster a strong working topic back to Health PM (if they are following the situation closely.
+READY's & 5), straining the relationship with Thisland's TL requested On the record, the TL changes the programs? relationship with the government.
+Being openly critical to a they attend topic back to the FSL CfW МоН. journalist will have negative the meeting) programming. implications on READY's work with Email from HQ the government.
+Broader advocacy Health should be done in line with the Technical Option C: TL states that they are organization's policy and strategy and Advisor following the situation closely and are with the broader NGO community.
+(Amina) concerned.
 It is clear that officials in Thisland need to take the situation more seriously.
-Technical Advisor (Amina) should be done in line with the organization's policy and strategy and with the broader NGO community.
-2.3 Senior Manage- ment Team Staff safety and operating procedures Option A: Staff should be made aware that there could be imported cases from Neighborland and they must seek medical attention if they feel sick.
-We Neighborland GHO Report If Option A is selected, the TL receives a text message from the Operations Manager The GHO has confirmed in this turn that the outbreak is a respiratory illness, a novel influenza subtype.
-The GHO recommended mask and
+Neighborland Staff safety Option A: Staff should be made aware If Option A is selected, The GHO has confirmed in this turn 2.3 Senior Manageand that there could be imported cases GHO Report the TL receives a text that the outbreak is a respiratory message from the illness, a novel influenza subtype.
+The ment Team operating procedures from Neighborland and they must seek medical attention if they feel sick.
+We

+Operations Manager

+GHO recommended mask and